Skip to main content

 This is the newest category, and it changes the workflow fundamentally.
 Instead of designing a concept and then building a separate presentation to share it, AI-powered tools generate the concept and the presentation together.

 Dream Event's client presentation mode (available on Pro and Enterprise plans) is built around this idea.
-You generate a complete event concept from a brief description, refine it with the AI Event Designer until every detail is right, and then share a polished, interactive presentation with your client — all from the same platform.
+You generate a complete event concept from a brief description, refine it with the AI Event Designer until every detail is right, and then share a polished, interactive presentation with your client -- all from the same platform.

-Total time to "yes" 6-12+ hours across multiple days Under an hour for most concepts
+Total time to "yes" 6-12+ hours 4-8 hours Under 1 hour

 How Dream Event Streamlines Client Presentations

-Here's what the workflow looks like when concept generation and presentation are the same thing:
+Here is what the workflow looks like when concept generation and presentation are the same thing:

-Generate the Concept
+1. Generate the Concept

-Refine Until It Fits
+2. Refine Until It Fits

 Open the AI Event Designer and adjust any detail through conversation.
 "Make the cocktail hour shorter and add a photo moment before dinner."
 "Swap the plated dessert for a dessert bar."
 The concept updates while maintaining coherence across all sections.

-Share with Your Client
+3. Share with Your Client

 On the Pro plan and above, share the polished concept via a link or export it as a PDF.
-The client sees theme, narrative, run of show, budget overview, and vendor recommendations in one unified view — not scattered across slides.
+The client sees theme, narrative, run of show, budget overview, and vendor recommendations in one unified view -- not scattered across slides.

-Iterate Together
+4. Iterate Together

 When the client has feedback, you refine in real time.
 No rebuilding decks, no re-exporting PDFs.
 The presentation is the living concept, and every update is reflected immediately.